-The impacts of commercial aviation on the environment are serious, widespread and long-lasting.
+The environmental effects of commercial aviation span the scales of space and time: the impacts may be local or global, temporary or long-lasting.
 Areas near airports are subject to noise pollution during takeoff and landing.
 Manufacturing and operating aircraft demand materials, energy and resources.
+Disposal of old aircraft generates waste that must be recycled or sent to landfill.
 The emissions created by burning jet fuel cause air pollution and, over decades, climate change: commercial aviation produces 4.9% of the total human contribution to global warming.
-The International Air Transport Association (IATA) has targeted the stabilisation of net CO2 emissions from the aviation industry by 2020, with a long-term goal to reduce net carbon emissions by 50% by 2050 compared to 2005 levels.
+The International Air Transport Association (IATA) has targeted the stabilisation of net carbon emissions from the aviation industry by 2020, with a long-term goal of 50% reduction by 2050 compared to 2005 levels.